contentful-userland/cf-content-types-generator/README.md

 #### Remote

-If no `file` arg provided, remote mode es enabled.
+If no `file` arg provided, remote mode is enabled.
 `spaceId` and `token` flags need to be set.

 ```bash